VRWKV-Editor: Reducing quadratic complexity in transformer-based video editing: Background

 \section{Background}

-This section provides the necessary foundations that form the backbone of our work.
-We first discuss latent variable refinement techniques that improve efficiency while preserving quality.
-We then review diffusion models in the context of video generation and highlight their extension from image-based frameworks to spatio-temporal domains, followed by a detailed overview of the \texttt{VRWKV} architecture, which offers a linear-complexity alternative to traditional attention mechanisms.
+This section provides the necessary foundations that are used in our approach.
+First, we discuss latent variable refinement techniques that improve the efficiency and quality trade-off.
+We then review diffusion models in the context of video generation and highlight their extension from image-based frameworks to spatio-temporal domains, followed by a detailed overview of the \texttt{VRWKV} architecture, which offers a linear complexity alternative to traditional attention mechanisms.
 These components form the conceptual backbone for our proposed method.